Reflections on SIPPET

 - Adopting shared decision-making to treatment selection increased from 7% to 19%

 77% of hemophilia experts who participated in Survey 1 indicated that the SIPPET study would influence their clinical practice (47/61)

 - The SIPPET study and its post hoc analyses have influenced clinical practice of treating PUPs in the United States

 - The use of rFVIII as standard of care dropped from the majority of participants to less than a third while the use of pdFVIII/VWF more than doubled

-- Nearly a third of clinicians had developed institutional practice guidelines to streatmline their approach to treating PUPs, with the majority of guidelines developed after the initial SIPPET publication
+- Nearly a third of clinicians had developed institutional practice guidelines to streamline their approach to treating PUPs, with the majority of guidelines developed after the initial SIPPET publication

 82% of hemophilia experts who participated in Survey 2 would change their clinical practice based on SIPPET (44/54)

-The results of the 2 surveys indicate that the SIPPET study and its post hoc analyses have influenced clinical practice in the United States, particularly in regard to considering pdFVIII/VWF for PUPs
+The results of the 2 surveys indicate that the SIPPET study and its post hoc analyses have influenced clinical practice in the United States, particularly with regard to considering pdFVIII/VWF for PUPs

 Sign up to receive access to the full SIPPET study, as well as updates about hemophilia, inhibitors, and the latest clinical data.